Seaside resort: South America

-Notable seaside resorts in South America include Buzios, Camboriú, Florianópolis, Fortaleza, Recife and Salvador de Bahia in Brazil; Mar del Plata in Argentina; Punta del Este and Piriapolis in Uruguay; Viña del Mar in Chile; Cartagena in Colombia; and Salinas in Ecuador.
+Notable seaside resorts in South America include Búzios, Camboriú, Florianópolis, Fortaleza, Recife and Salvador in Brazil; Mar del Plata in Argentina; Piriapolis and Punta del Este in Uruguay; Easter Island and Viña del Mar in Chile; Barranquilla and Cartagena in Colombia; and Guayaquil, Salinas and the Galapagos Islands in Ecuador.

 Spain

-Spanish resorts are popular with many European and world residents.
+Spanish resorts are popular with many locals and foreigners.
 Notable resorts on the mainland and islands include: